Live well with stress, pain and illness with mindfulness practice

 By learning to tune into our sensory experiences through mindfulness practice, we can give our body and mind a chance to reset themselves.
-This can help our immune system to work more effectively; inflammation can be reduced, potentially relieving pain and discomfort.
-Our breathing and digestion can improve and we can slow down and start to have a sense of feeling more in control of the choices we make.
+This can help our immune system to work more effectively and reduce inflammation, potentially relieving pain and discomfort.
+Our breathing and digestion can improve and we can slow down and start to choose how we respond to life’s challenges.

 When we bring mindfulness into our daily lives, we can acknowledge that although we can’t always change the world around us, we can change our reactivity to it and give ourselves the best possible chance to stay healthy, build positive relationships and develop personal resilience, calm and ease.